streamnative/pulsar-io-sqs/docs/sqs-source.md

      ```bash
      ls target
-     pulsar-io-sqs-2.7.0.nar
+     pulsar-io-sqs-{{connector:version}}.nar
      ```

+## Use it with Function Mesh

+Pull the SQS connector Docker image from [here](https://hub.docker.com/r/streamnative/pulsar-io-sqs).

 # How to configure

 Before using the SQS source connector, you need to configure it.

-You can create a configuration file (JSON or YAML) to set the following properties.
+Below are the properties and their descriptions.

 | Name | Type|Required | Default | Description
 |------|----------|----------|---------|-------------|